 Vocabulary Videos.
 Make learning vocabulary terms a lot more interesting by having students create their own vocab videos.
 Since almost every subject has some terms students ought to know, this type of assignment works for almost any classroom.
 You can even post vocabulary videos on YouTube or on your class site later for students to use when they study.

 Book Trailers.
 Jazz up the traditional school book report with video.
-Have students create “previews” of the books they read for class, sharing the title, characters, and basic plot points (no spoilers!).
+Have students create “previews” of the books they read for class, sharing the title, characters, and basic plot points—no spoilers!
 Then, you can partner with your school library to share students’ creations by attaching QR codes to the books they’ve reviewed.
-For a good example, take a look at the video school library media specialist Molly Moore created as a sample for students.